 - In "Fear of Flying", after being banned from Moe's, Homer goes into an upscale establishment to drink there instead.
 This exchange occurs:

 - During the decadent disco era in the 1970s, this aggressive vetting happened a lot with the Studio 54 nightclub.
 The bouncers had a long line of rock and pop stars, actors, wealthy socialites and models.
 They only let the coolest, sexiest VIPs in.The other wiki has a good writeup on it.

 - David Lee Roth tells stories of coming off Van Halen's wildly successful first tour and not being able to get into Studio 54.

 - Nile Rodgers wrote the song Le Freak in response to being shut out of Studio 54.
-The original chorus of the song ("aaaaaaaaw fuck off!"; replaced in the version that got released by "aaaaaaaw freak out!") was a direct stab at Steve Rubell, owner of Studio 54.
+The original chorus of the song ("aaaaaaaaw fuck off!"; replaced in the version that got released by "aaaaaaaw freak out!") was a direct stab at Steve Rubell, owner of S54.

-- Even Woody Allen was turned away at the opening of the eponymous night club.
+- Even Woody Allen was turned away at the club's opening.

-- Steve Rubell purposely cultivated this policy, allowing only certain celebs in (or any girl willing to humiliate herself for the honor) to make Studio 54 look like the most happening place to be.
+- Rubell purposely cultivated this policy, allowing only certain celebs (or any girl willing to humiliate herself for the honor) in so as to make Studio 54 look like the most happening place to be.

 - Stephen Fry's second volume of autobiography mentions an incident in a New York restaurant where a waiter was extremely rude and dismissive towards him until he mentioned the name of the person he was dining with (a major Broadway producer) at which point the waiter couldn't do enough for him.